automatic-ripping-machine/automatic-ripping-machine/arm_wiki/Setting-up-ARM-script-(Debian-OMV).md

 for a bare-metal installation.

 ## Installing A.R.M.
+### Pre-Installation steps
+1. Confirm the presence of the contrib repository to your `/etc/apt/sources.list` file
+   * Please read the official [Debian Wiki](https://wiki.debian.org/SourcesList) for help on adding the contrib repository if needed.
+2. Run `apt update && apt upgrade -y` to ensure your computer is up to date.  (if not root user, prefix the command with sudo `sudo update && sudo upgrade -y`
+3. Install any third-party drivers (for example; NVidia, AMD or Intel graphics drivers)
+### Installation steps
 If running as a root user remove the sudo calls.
 1. Download the script.
    * `wget https://raw.githubusercontent.com/automatic-ripping-machine/automatic-ripping-machine/main/scripts/installers/DebianInstaller.sh`